perguto/Sonic-Robo-Blast-2-Siivagunner-Mod/README.md

 `siiva_music.wad` contains rips based on the SRB2.2 version of the soundtrack, `siiva_music_2.0.wad` rips based on the SRB2.0 version.
 As they almost don't overlap, just load both!

 ### Replaced Songs
-These are the Siivagunner tracks replacing the respective stage music.
+These are the SiIvagunner tracks replacing the respective stage music.
 If there are multiple rips, the second one will start when the first one has finished.

 [`siiva_music.wad`](https://www.youtube.com/playlist?list=PLL0CQjrcN8D3J175HprihA47qwvcN46uD):